Queens Motorcycle Accident Lawyer

 A motorcycle accident can cause severe injuries and lead to lifelong disabilities.
 Being involved in a motorcycle accident can result in physical and emotional damage, expensive current and future medical bills, and loss of income.

 By speaking to a Queens motorcycle accident lawyer, you can get information on how to proceed with a lawsuit and recover your financial losses.
 Motorcycle accidents can occur as a singular accident, against a car, against another motorcycle, or with a pedestrian.
-Talk to an experienced Queens attorney today.
+Talk to an experienced personal injury attorney today.

 New York Motorcycle Accident Statistics

 The New York State Department of Motor Vehicles compiled a report where they found that in 2014 there were a total of 4,750 motorcycle accidents.
 While the majority of the accidents were non-fatal, 142 of those accidents did result in a death.
-The main causes of the accidents were found to be:
+As a Queens attorney can further explain, the main causes of motorcycle crashes were found to be:

 What Requirements Do Motorcyclists Have to Follow?